Project introduction ---

 Sustainability

-The SERkut project offers an opportunity to find innovative solutions for recycling WEEE.
-At the same time, it promotes environmental well-being and reduces the carbon footprint.
+The SERkut project offered an opportunity to find innovative solutions for recycling WEEE.
+At the same time, it promoted environmental well-being and reduced the carbon footprint.

 • Ecological Sustainability: One of the positive impacts of the SERkut project is the sustainability of natural resource use, as equipment currently in circulation can be better recycled, and we can more efficiently utilise components and materials.